How to open multiple savings accounts with the same bank

 Does the government guarantee still apply to all my savings accounts?

+If your combined balance is below $250,000 then yes, it does.
 The government guarantee insures your deposits of up to $250,000 per person, per institution as long as the funds are held in an Authorised Deposit-Taking Institution (ADI).
 If the total balance of your savings accounts with the same bank doesn't exceed $250,000 then it's usually covered.

 However, if your total balance is over $250,000 then you may want to consider putting the funds away in another ADI.